nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 #### 5.1.3.
 Regression testing

 Regression testing is done to ensure that the program is still working as expected after a change has been made.
-This is being done by running gradlew /test and checking if the tests are still passing.
+This is being done by running `./gradlew test` and checking if the tests are still passing.
 This is done to ensure that the newly added features do not break the previously existing features.

 #### 5.1.4.
 Developer testing